source-foundry/Slice-docs/content/docs/developer.md

 hugo serve
 ```

-hugo compiles the static web site and runs a local web server so that you can view changes.
+hugo compiles the static website and runs a local web server so that you can view changes.
 View your local edits by opening `http://localhost:1313/` in your web browser.
-The site will automatically update with each iteration of edits if you allow the `hugo serve` command to run while you edit and save content in the Markdown files.
+The site will automatically update each iteration of revisions if you allow the `hugo serve` command to run while editing and saving content in the Markdown files.